umwrit350sp17/Team-2/teamdocs/README.md

-Here is the readme file for the teamdocs folders.
+This is the page for team introductory.